Core process settings

 RELAY_ADDR controls the TCP listener, RELAY_DATA_DIR controls the persistent state root, and RELAY_SOCKET controls the local Unix socket path.

-RELAY_BASE_DOMAIN helps derive public preview hosts, RELAY_DASHBOARD_HOST gives the admin its own hostname behind the global proxy, and rollout timing is controlled by RELAY_ROLLOUT_READY_TIMEOUT_SECONDS and RELAY_ROLLOUT_DRAIN_SECONDS.
+RELAY_BASE_DOMAIN lets Relay derive managed lane hosts, RELAY_DASHBOARD_HOST gives the admin its own hostname behind the global proxy, and rollout timing is controlled by RELAY_ROLLOUT_READY_TIMEOUT_SECONDS and RELAY_ROLLOUT_DRAIN_SECONDS.

 RELAY_MAX_UPLOAD_BYTES caps the size of any single file accepted by the sync protocol.
 Unset by default, so the limit is whatever the OS allows.

-POST /api/auth/session sets an HttpOnly relay_session cookie for the browser UI.
+POST /api/auth/login and /api/auth/setup set an HttpOnly relay_session cookie for the browser UI.

 Requests over relay.sock are treated as local auth and rely on socket file permissions instead of a token.